 Welcome to the University of Maine at Farmington

 A message of welcome from Director of Admissions Lisa Ellrich.
-While we’re all disappointed you cannot join us here on campus for the time being, we hope you’ll enjoy these videos – and the associated links and contact information in them.
 We want to share a bit about the campus community here at UMF with the goal of helping you make the most informed college choice decision possible.
-These are unprecedented times and together we’ll get through this.
-We can’t wait to see you (in person) this fall.
+We hope you’ll enjoy these videos – and the associated links and contact information in them.